jlperona-teaching/ecs154a-winter20/syllabus/syllabus.rst

 ~~~~~~~~~~~~~~~~~~~

 Academic misconduct is a serious issue.
-You can find the official UC Davis policy on the `Office of Student Support and Judicial Affairs`_ website.
+Read the `Academic Misconduct Policy`_ of the Department of Computer Science for more detailed information on what constitutes academic misconduct.
-The `Code of Academic Conduct`_ also contains more information.
+Any violations of the `Code of Academic Conduct`_ will result in reporting the violating student(s) to the `Office of Student Support and Judicial Affairs`_.

 As it notes on the `main README`_ for this repository, public forks of this repository with assignment code in them abet cheating.
 Any public forks with code in them will be considered academic misconduct.